Robert-Janagap/gulp-kit/README.md

 - Nodejs/npm
 - Gulp

-1. Install the gulp global using git terminal
+First Install the gulp global using git terminal
 ```
 	npm install gulp -g
 ```
-2. Second install the node_modules
+Second go to the gulp-kit root directory, then install the node_modules
 ```
 	npm install
 ```
-3. run the program in the root directory
+Last run the program in the root directory
 ```
 	gulp
 ```

-**Have fun**
+**Have fun.**